GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 ### `animation-timing-function`

-To help recreate natural motion in animation, you can use timing functions that calculate the speed of an animation at each point.
+To help recreate natural motion in animation, you can use timing functions that calculate the speed of animation at each point.
 Calculated values are often _curved_, making the animation run at variable speeds over the course of `animation-duration`, and if a value is calculated beyond that of the value defined in `@keyframes`, make the element appear to bounce.